mrdougal/heroku-study-notes/integration/salesforce-connect.md

 - [OData 2.0](./odata.md)
 - REST with JSON or XML
 - SOAP
-- Heroku connect expose a Heroku PPG db
+- Heroku connect expose a Heroku PG db
 - Heroku app can provide REST endpoints to be consumed by Salesforce connect
 - limit of `20,000` OData callouts per hour (1,000 for dev edition) if you're hitting this limit need to switch to `Bulk API`, `SOAP API` or `"TreeSave API"` (can't find information on TreeSave though)